Adeelasd/helpers/README.md

 ## Int

 ### returnAsInt
- return anything as number useful when you dont know the return type and you want out put to be number e.g
+ return anything as number useful when you dont know the return type and you want out put to be number.
 ``` returnAsInt(any) ```

 #### e.g